HackYourFutureBelgium/bf-workflows/materials/npm-intro.md

 > What is npm?

-NPM is Node Package Manager, provides two functionality:
+NPM is Node Package Manager, provides two functionalities:

 - Online repositories for node.js packages/modules which are searchable on search.nodejs.org